“Inimitably excellent, Jim Crace

 Read it here.

-talk published by the Harry Ransom Center at
+a video talk published by the Harry Ransom Center at the

 University of Texas at Austin